thewca/wca-regulations/wca-regulations_2012.md

 - 7b) Spectators must remain at least 1.5 meters away from the competition stage when it is in use.
 - 7c) Lighting of the competition area must be given special attention.
 Lighting should be neutral, such that competitors may easily differentiate among the colours on the puzzles.
 - 7e) The competition area must be smoke-free.
+- 7f) Solving Station
+    - 7f1) Definitions:
+    - 7f1a) Stackmat: The Speedstacks Stackmat, which includes both the timer and the associated mat.
+    - 7f1b) Mat: The mat of the Stackmat.
+    - 7f1c) Timer: The timer of the Stackmat.
+    - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
+The mat is considered a part of the surface.
+The timer is not considered a part of the surface.
-- 7f) The timer must be attached to the mat and placed directly on the table, desk or other suitable console, with the timer on the side of the mat nearest to the competitor.
+    - 7f2) The timer must be attached to the mat and placed directly on the table, desk or other suitable console, with the timer on the side of the mat nearest to the competitor.
 The mat must be placed flush against the surface of the table.
     - 7f1) Exception: In Feet Solving the timer must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.
 - 7h) The competition area must have a competitors area.
     - 7h1) The organization team may require that a competitor who have been called to compete must remain within the competitors area until he has completed all of his solves for the round.